dasunpubudumal/remember-passwords-cli/README.md

 ## How to install?

+### Note - You need MongoDB installed and started to run this CLI.

 1. Clone the repository.
 2. Run `npm install` in the project directory to install the dependencies.
 3. Run `npm link` to create a _Symlink_.
 If you are using UNIX shells, (Linux or Macintosh) use `sudo npm link` to give administrator priviledges when creating the symlink.